 And this behaviour showed up when the leader was feeling overwhelmed and overstressed because of his workload.

 This Emotional Reaction Is Costly

-For your team members to have their heart in what they’re doing, for them to give discretionary effort, you need to drop your meltdowns.
+For your team members to have their heart in what they’re doing, for them to give discretionary effort, you need to have zero meltdowns.

-As well, you don’t want the “Joined because of the organisation, left because of my leader” syndrome to kick in.
+(You certainly don’t want the “Joined because of the organisation, left because of my leader” syndrome to kick in.)

-When you’re feeling overwhelmed and overstressed, it’s this trigger-happy amygdala that has you being impatient and emotional with team members.
+When you’re feeling overwhelmed and overstressed, it’s likely that your trigger-happy, emotional amygdala has you being impatient and emotional with team members.

 Provided a sabre-toothed tiger isn’t chasing you, as a leader it’s essential that you control this impulsive, unconscious, emotional reaction!

 Can You Stop Your Amygdala From Taking Over?

 Let’s dig in here.
 It’s crucial that we get this handled…

 - Incapable of developing an expected whiz-bang new strategy.